-It is never victims' fault when they experience violence but we can do things to reduce our risk of experiencing violence.
+It is never a victim's fault when they experience violence.
+However, we can do things to reduce our risk of experiencing violence.

 For questions about sexual violence prevention efforts at Macalester, contact Karla Benson Rutten, Title IX Coordinator & Director of Equity.

 Green Dot Learn how to reduce sexual violence as a bystander by ending violence one green dot at a time

 Gender and Sexuality Resource Center (GSRC) located in Kagin 018 is a resource for information on gender and sexuality issues, including issues of sexual violence.

 FIA*STARSA (Feminists in Action*Students Together Against Rape and Sexual Assault).
 Meets Thursdays, 10:00 – 11:00 pm in the GSRC (Kagin 018).
 2015-16 Co-Chairs: Gina Marie Storch '17, Caroline Vellenga-Buban '17, Spencer Fugate '18